 Civil society is a multi-dimensional and debated concept with a long history in the social sciences.
 Defined as a sphere of voluntary social action, a form of self-expression and a field of struggle, the concept of civil society relates in several ways with migration related phenomena.
-This course addresses different core issues topical for the understanding of the relationship between civil society and migration, such as human rights and migrants? rights advocacy; education and migrants? forms of incorporation; civil society, development and new forms of governance.
+This course addresses different core issues topical for the understanding of the relationship between civil society and migration, such as human rights and migrants' rights advocacy; education and forms of migrant incorporation; civil society, development and new forms of governance; community-building and local actors.
 The specific topics dealt with will depend on the research internships the students will undertake.
 The course lasts for a full academic year.

 - Connecting theoretical debates on the relationship between civil society and migration with locally grounded knowledge and insights from fieldwork.

 - Acquire essential knowledge of different areas in the field of migration from the perspective of civil society organizations and networks.